 Pupil Premium is allocated to children from low income families who currently are known to be eligible for free school meals (FSM) and children who are looked after or adopted from care.
 This includes all children who have been eligible for FSM at any time in the last 6 years.
 Service children are also allocated additional funding.

-In the 2014 to 2015 financial year, schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2018 to 2019, schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

-Schools also receive £1,900 for each pupil who has left local-authority care because of 1 of the following:
+Schools also receive £2,300 for each pupil who is in local-authorty care or has left local-authority care because of 1 of the following:

 • a special guardianship order

 Children with a parent who has served in the armed forces at any point in the last 4 years, receive a grant of £300.

 Schools are free to spend their Pupil Premium allocation as they see fit.
 However, they will be held to account for how the funding has been used to support pupils from low income families.
 Schools are required to publish online information about how this funding is used.